HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 #### Approvers:

 - At the *DCP PM* or *DCP Architecture* meeting, review the **Shepherd** summary.
-If substantial changes are requested, then replace "rfc-oversight-review" with "rfc-community-review".
+If substantial changes are requested, then extend the deadline for a minimum of one more week and continue the community review process.

 #### Authors:

-- The **Author(s)** must address the changes before requesting a community review and returning the RFC to the [community review](#shepherding-rfcs) process.
+- The **Author(s)** must address the changes before extending the community review.

 ### Rejecting RFCs

 #### Approvers:

 - At the *DCP PM* or *DCP Architecture* meeting, review the **Shepherd** summary.
-If there is rough consensus to reject the RFC, replace "rfc-oversight-review" with "rfc-declined", and close the pull request with the rationale in the comment.
+If there is rough consensus to reject the RFC, replace "rfc-community-review" with "rfc-declined", and close the pull request with the rationale in the comment.

 #### Shepherd: